Bios of Senior Judges and Staff

 HIGH COURT CHIEF JUSTICE CARL INGRAM

-Since his initial appointment, Justice Ingram has attended at least one professional development course or conference each year and has received a Certificate in Judicial Development in General Court Jurisdiction Trial Skills and a Certificate in Dispute Resolution from the National Judicial College.
+Chief Justice Ingram is committed to ongoing professional development and judicial education.
+He attends at least one course or conference each year and holds a Certificate in Judicial Development in General Jurisdiction Trial Skills and a Certificate in Dispute Resolution from the National Judicial College.

 Back to top